Confinement-Induced Delay in Chiral Active Brownian Particles: Introduction

-In this study we focus on the combined effects of confinement and chirality on the dynamics of active particles in the overdamped regime.
-Earlier works have shown that inertial effects can produce memory and delay phenomena but it is less clear how such features arise when inertia is absent and particles are influenced instead by harmonic confinement together with chiral propulsion.
-Our aim is to describe and analyze the delay function that appears in this case and to show how it differs from the better known inertial mechanism.
-For this purpose we derive analytical expressions for key dynamical quantities such as the mean square displacement and the orientational correlation function.
-Theoretical results are then examined through numerical studies to confirm their consistency.
-Overall this work shows how confinement and chirality act together to shape the temporal response of active particles and identifies the delay function as an important measure for distinguishing overdamped chiral dynamics from inertial cases.
+In this study, we investigate the combined effects of harmonic confinement and chirality on the dynamics of an active Brownian particle in the strictly overdamped regime.
+While inertial systems generate delay through momentum relaxation, it remains unclear how analogous temporal features arise when inertia is absent and particles are influenced instead by linear restoring forces together with chiral propulsion.
+To address this, we analyze the temporal relationship between the orientation angle and the instantaneous velocity direction.
+By explicitly comparing the evolution of these two angles, we identify a finite time lag between them and quantify it through a delay function constructed from their cross-correlation.
+We derive analytical expressions for key dynamical quantities, including the mean-square displacement, orientational correlations, and the delay function, and examine how its magnitude and sign depend on parameters such as trap stiffness and chirality.
+The theoretical predictions are validated through numerical simulations.
+These results demonstrate that confinement and chirality jointly produce a distinct overdamped delay mechanism, qualitatively different from inertial delay where velocity typically lags due to momentum relaxation.